Ivana-Gerchakova/ML-Time-Series-Furniture-Sales-Forecasting-Project/README.md

 Calculating the Root Mean Square Error (RMSE) to measure the accuracy of the forecasting model.
 -**Visualizing:**
 Visualizing the forecasting results and evaluating the performance of the model.

+## Project Highlights :
+- **Checking Components of Time Series:** Identifying and analyzing the various components of time series data, such as trends and seasonality.
+- **Forecasting Techniques:** Utilizing a range of time series forecasting techniques to predict furniture sales for the next year.
+- **Visualization in Time Series:** Applying visualization techniques to better understand time series data.
+- **EDA on Dataset:** Performing Exploratory Data Analysis (EDA) to uncover initial insights.
+- **Visualizing Time Series Data:** Creating visualizations to explore and better understand the time series data.
+- **Stationarity Testing - ADFULLER:** Conducting stationarity tests using the Augmented Dickey-Fuller test to determine if the time series data is stationary.

+- **AR - AutoRegression:** AutoRegression is employed to model the relationship between an observation and several lagged observations (autoregressive terms).
+- **Building ARIMA Models:** Autoregressive Integrated Moving Average (ARIMA) models are constructed to capture the time series patterns, incorporating parameters such as autoregressive order (p), differencing order (d), and moving average order (q).
+- **ARIMA and SARIMAX:** The project explores both ARIMA and Seasonal ARIMA (SARIMAX) models, incorporating seasonal components to improve forecasting accuracy.
+- **Exponential Smoothing:** Exponential smoothing techniques are applied to provide weighted averages to the observed data, aiding in trend and seasonality identification.
+- **Removing Trend:** Further analysis includes removing trend components from the data, allowing for a more accurate understanding of seasonality.
+- **Model Evaluation:** The project evaluates the performance of each model using metrics such as Mean Squared Error (MSE)and Mean Absolute Error (MAE).
+- **Residual Diagnostic Plots:** Diagnostic plots are analyzed to ensure the quality of the models, including standardized residual plots, histograms, Q-Q plots, and correlogram plots.

 ## Project Preview :
 <img src="Images/SEASONAL DECOMPOSITION (seasonal, trend, residual).png">